space-wizards/docs/src/en/proposals/dutch-vanderlinde-changelings.md

 They get a set of objectives like traitors:

 -- Kill or maroon a random crewmember.
 This can be anyone, except for other changelings.

 -- Escape alive to central command

 -- Escape with identity || An alternative option to the escape alive objective, this requires you to escape alive to central command, be transformed as that person, and have an ID that matches their name.

 -- Extract DNA.
 Requires you to have stolen the DNA of atleast 4-5 crewmembers.

--- Absorb a changeling.
+-- Absorb another changeling.
 You will have to absorb ANY other changeling.

 Changelings are not a team antagonist and are not required to work together, but may if they want to.